edinburgh-napier/set09121/lectures/lecture17.md

 The only time your game should need Admin Privileges is the installer, and it should work without it if a user installs to a non-protected space. <!-- .element: class="fragment" -->

-Consider where your save-game files will go. <!-- .element: class="fragment" -->
+Consider where your save game files will go. <!-- .element: class="fragment" -->

 Perhaps look at where loads of other games save stuff? <!-- .element: class="fragment" -->